condense/condense.github.io/approach.md

 ## Our approach

-Every business problem requires a different strategy, but there are some common steps se use to deliver a reliable data-driven solution:
+Every business problem requires a different strategy, but there are some common steps we use to deliver a reliable data-driven solution:

 ![Our approach]({{ site.url }}/assets/approach.png)